tomamic/goodtechs2016/blogracy.md

 - Testing: 20 nodes over the PlanetLab testbed, constantly online
 - 90% of messages are received in (less than) 3.5 minutes
     - A polling cycle every two minutes...
-    - accounts for 1 additional minute, in average
+    - accounts for 1 additional minute, on average

 ---